What could invalidate your car insurance?

 Will it invalidate my policy if someone else drives my car?

-Not necessarily, but you should be extremely careful about who you let drive your car.
+Not necessarily, but you should be very careful about who you allow to drive your car.
 Most policies only cover accidents involving a named driver.

 If my insurance is cancelled, will my insurance provider give me a refund?